If you want to comment on this post, you can do so on my x-post on substack.

 If you’re looking for permission to approach meditation this way, I’ll happily give it.
 It’s OK to meditate to get skills, feel good, and gain blessings.
 Hell yeah.

 That’s all for now.
-I don’t have a comments section, so if you want to chat more about this feel free to email me ([email protected]) or message me!
+If you want to chat more about this, feel free to comment on substack, email me ([email protected]), or message me!